 Well, at least we were made to believe in this statement.
 Whether you own any type of jewelry or made diamond purchases before, you probably heard of the century’s most famous advertisement slogan.
 The brainchild behind this famous quote is none other than De Beers.

-Almost nine tenths of diamonds are intentionally cut to standards beneath their full potential.
+Almost 90% of polished diamonds are intentionally cut to standards beneath their full potential.
 This is done to preserve the maximum carat weight from the rough diamond instead of achieving a diamond with better optical performance.

 The answer is obvious if you study how diamonds are priced.
 A larger diamond gives the jeweler a bigger profit margin compared to a smaller diamond that is ideally cut.